sst/guide/_examples/how-to-debug-lambda-functions-with-intellij-idea.md

 }
 ```

-## Adding IntelliJ IDEA Debug Configurations
+## Adding IntelliJ IDEA Debug Configuration

 To allow IntelliJ IDEA to set breakpoints and debug our Lambda functions we'll add it to our [Debug Configurations](https://www.jetbrains.com/help/idea/run-debug-configuration.html).

-Select `package.json` from the left panel, click on the `▶️` icon next to the `start` script, and then select `Modify Run Configuration`.
+Select the `package.json` from the left panel, click on the `▶️` icon next to the `start` script, and then select **Modify Run Configuration**.

 ![Select run icon beside start script in IntelliJ](/assets/examples/intellij-idea/select-run-icon-beside-start-script-in-intellij.png)

-It will open up a popup where you need to configure the settings as per the project, IntelliJ IDEA does it automatically for us.
+It will open up a dialog where you need to configure the settings as per the project, IntelliJ IDEA does it automatically for us.
 Make sure your settings looks like below.

 ![Create run configuration in IntelliJ](/assets/examples/intellij-idea/create-run-configuration-in-intellij.png)